Article Quick Links - Post Table of Contents

 Which Lake Tahoe Resort has the best terrain?

-While anyone who has watched a ski movie from Warren Miller, Matchstick Productions, Greg Stump, Teton Gravity Research or others will be familiar with Squaw Valley & Heavenly as probably two of the most famous for their size and terrain, there are some additional resorts that are worth a visit for advanced riders.
-For those who know Lake Tahoe, Kirkwood (EPIC Pass), and Alpine Meadows (IKON & part of Squaw Valley) are also blessed with excellent terrain and are worth a visit.
+While anyone who has watched a ski movie from Warren Miller, Matchstick Productions, Greg Stump, Teton Gravity Research or others will be familiar with Squaw Valley (now called Palisades Tahoe) & Heavenly as probably two of the most famous for their size and terrain, there are some additional resorts that are worth a visit for advanced riders.
+For those who know Lake Tahoe, Kirkwood (EPIC Pass), and Alpine Meadows (IKON & part of Palisades Tahoe) are also blessed with excellent terrain and are worth a visit.
 Other resorts that offer advanced terrain include Mt.
 Rose (special mention of The Chutes) and Sugar Bowl and are worth a visit.

 What is the best ski resort in Tahoe?